 Miss Susan Dick was Head Librarian from March 1877-February 1884.
 When Miss Dick died in 1914, she left the Society a plot of land and $8,000.00.
 She asked the Society to build "a good substantial building, the outside of pressed bricks, two stories high, with modern improvements, basement, and a handsome front."
 This building is located at 112 East First North Street.

 In 1927 the society gave the library to the City of Carlinville.

 The library contents were moved to the library's present location, 510 North Broad Street, in 1997.
 A flatbed truck and multiple cars were used to move the boxes of books and other items.
 At that time the library had about 25,000 books.
 The library now has more than 37,000 items in its database.
 More than 10 million items are available through the Illinois Heartland Library System.

 Local artist, Nan Steinmeyer, painted the mural that is the backdrop of the stage located in the children's section.
-The mural follows the tale of her Doberman puppy's adventures after he falls into a magic hole.
+The mural follows the tale of her Doberman puppy's adventures after she falls into a magic hole.

 OUR BOARD OF DIRECTORS